bloc97/Anime4K/md/GLSL_Instructions_Linux.md

   5. Create an `input.conf` file in `~/.config/mpv` if not already present and paste one of the following code blocks inside the file:

 ### Flatpak
+Setting up flatpak if not already configured, from [here](https://www.flatpak.org/setup/)

 On flatpak mpv, all config files, shaders and scripts have different directories:-

  `~/.var/app/io.mpv.Mpv/config/mpv`